Release Notes

 source: paris.mycompany.com,rome.mycompany.com

 Once all of the clusters are upgraded to the appropriate software version, you can upgrade the DR protocol.
 When used by itself, the voltadmin dr protocol command displays information about what versions of the DR protocol the XDCR clusters support and which version they are using.
 When the XDCR relationship starts, the clusters use the highest supported protocol.
 However, when an existing XDCR group is upgraded, they do not automatically upgrade the originally agreed-upon protocol.
-In this case, you must go to each cluster and issue the voltadmin dr protocol --upgrade command to use the highest protocol that all the clusters can support.
-Once you issue the voltadmin dr protocol --upgrade command on all of the clusters, you are then ready to perform dynamic schema changes on your XDCR environment.
+In this case, you must go to each cluster and issue the voltadmin dr protocol --update command to use the highest protocol that all the clusters can support.
+Once you issue the voltadmin dr protocol --update command on all of the clusters, you are then ready to perform dynamic schema changes on your XDCR environment.

 3. Volt Management Center